collectiveaccess/ProvidenceDocs/_source/providence/developer/Replication.rst

 * `Replication Service`_
 * `Implementation Details`_

 Replication, available from CollectiveAccess Version 1.7, allows for the replication of data from one CollectiveAccess system to another.
-To do so, CollectiveAccess will use a specialized version of the Web Service API.
+To do so, CollectiveAccess will use a specialized version of the `Web Service API <file:///Users/charlotteposever/Documents/ca_manual/providence/developer/web_service_api.html>`_.

 Usage
 -----